echobom/UERANSIM-wiki/Usage.md

 We provide `nr-cli` tool for both gNB and UEs.

 **NOTE:** UE and gNB have different CLI commands.
 For example in gNB you can check the AMF connection status, or in UE you can trigger de-registration.
-More details are explained in the present documents.
+More details are explained in the present document.

 Usage: